wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
   :description: The Wazuh File integrity monitoring (FIM) is a key capability of our platform.
-Learn more about it in this section.
+Learn how you can capitalize on this feature to protect your system.

 .. _manual_file_integrity: